samsquire/ideas4/README.md

 What's so simple that nobody explains?
 How can we wield how the creation works to write performant, efficient, concurrent and parallel code, correctly and everytime?
 With the minimal effort and resources?

+Ideally computers should automatically do what they're meant to do when they're meant to do it, with the minimum communication.
+Unfortunately the positional 3D nature of the creation means that light and electrons travel at a speed that is not conducive to immediacy unless they are entangled.

+Computers require communication to do things.
+Communication implies synchronization - one party needs to listen for another to send, fortunately we can listen and send at the same time, unlike speech.

+Atomicity can be visualised dimensionally.
+From one dimension, I see this, from another dimension, I see another thing.
+I change my position and see different things.

 # 165. Alternative parallel while

 Imagine we could tell the computer to maximise doing one thing while doing another thing.